ShengWeiChang/packing_list/docs/product-spec.md

   - Create checklist: Auto-seed default categories and items from `source/data/defaultItems.js`.
     - Categories: Built from default data by removing duplicate category names; assign `order` based on creation sequence (starting at 0).
     - Items: Created one by one with the correct `categoryId`, `isPacked=false`, and sequential `order` (starting at 0).
-  - Edit checklist: Edit `destination`, `startDate`, `endDate` (native date inputs, ISO format).
+  - Edit checklist: Edit `name`, `startDate`, `endDate` (native date inputs, ISO format).
+  - Copy checklist: Duplicate an existing checklist with all its categories and items.
   - Delete checklist: Cascade delete all categories and items under the checklist.
+  - Reorder checklists: Drag to update `order` (starting at 0); persists and remains after reload.
-  - Switch checklist: Load that checklist’s categories and items, sorted by `order`.
+  - Switch checklist: Load that checklist's categories and items, sorted by `order`.
 - Flow:
-  - Create checklist → add categories/items → edit info → switch checklists.
+  - Create checklist → add categories/items → edit info → copy/delete → reorder → switch checklists.
 - Validation:
   - After create:
     - Categories count equals the number of distinct category names in default data; each `checklistId` equals the new checklist ID; `order` is continuous from 0.
     - Items count equals default total; each has `isPacked=false`, correct `categoryId`, and `order` continuous from 0.
     - localStorage (key: `packingListApp`) contains the new data; persists after reload.
   - Edit: UI updates immediately and persists; dates are `YYYY-MM-DD`.
+  - Copy: Duplicated checklist appears right after the original with " (Copy)" suffix; all categories and items are duplicated with new IDs.
   - Delete: Checklist, categories, and items are all removed from localStorage; UI switches to another list or empty state.
+  - Reorder: Drag checklists in sidebar to reorder; `order` values update continuously from 0; persists after reload.
   - Switch: Categories/items load sorted by `order`; progress bar reflects the current checklist.

 #### Category Management